-In software development writing code, collaborating, and merging code from several developers or contributors, managing versions, rollbacks are very important and common things.
+In software development writing code, collaborating, and merging code from several developers or contributors, managing versions, and rollbacks are very important and common things.
 Without using any tools this will be hassling, time-consuming, and almost impossible.
 There are various code management and version control tools available in the market.
-Among all the Git is a famous and mostly used version control tool in the world.
-Additionally, sometimes we need to change the setting of the GitHub repository from Private to Public and vice versa..
-In this write-up, we will learn one of the setting changes with an example of changing the GitHub repository from private access to the public.
+Among all Git is a famous and mostly used version control tool in the world.
+Additionally, sometimes we need to change the setting of the GitHub repository visibility such as from Private to Public and vice versa.
+In this write-up, we will learn one of the setting changes with an example of changing the GitHub repository from private access to public.

 Now, let’s move and follow the below steps to change the repository from Private to Public or vice versa.

-Step 1- Login to your GitHub account and go to the repository where you want to change the access for users.
+Step 1- Login to your GitHub account and select and go to the repository that you want to change the access for users.

-Then click on the setting as sown below.
+Then, click on the setting as shown below.

-Step 2- Go to Change visibility which is inside the Danger zone area as illustrated below.
+Step 2- Go to the Change visibility section which is at the bottom of the setting and inside the Danger zone as illustrated below.

 And then click on Change visibility to Public as depicted below.

 In my case, I am changing from Private to Public however you can change from public to private as well.

 You will get the below confirmation message for the change click on it.